-Nestled on the north-west coast of the island, near Port de Pollença, Cala Bóquer is only accessible by foot or boat making it a very quiet and peaceful spot.
+Nestled on the north-west coast of the island, near Port de Pollença, Cala Bóquer is only accessible by foot or boat, making it a very quiet and peaceful spot.
 It has clear waters which are ideal for swimming and snorkelling, there are also crabs hiding within the nooks and crannies of the rocks.
 Other attractions in this area include historical sites like the Roman city of ‘Bochoris’ where traces of the Roman town wall and its entrance gates remain.
 It's well worth dropping anchor here but be aware that some areas can be very shallow and there are areas of rocks around the cala, so do not anchor too close to the shore.

 This popular beach is one of the most northerly points in Mallorca just up from Port de Pollença.
 The natural sandy beach is lined with luxury hotels, bars and restaurants whilst the water is ideal for swimming thanks to the crystal clear blue seas.
 There are plenty of mooring buoys in this area due to its popularity but there is also space to anchor in the neighbouring area.
-The sandy ground has a depth of around five to three metres, while around the small island of Illa de Formentor the depth is only one metre.
+The sandy ground has a depth of around five to three metres except for the area around the small island of Illa de Formentor where it is only one metre.

 This open cove is located 7km north-east of Alcúdia.
-Spectacular rocky cliffs and high headland surround the cala, while the 445m high La Victoria with its hermitage and 16th-century defence tower can be seen from the bay.
+Spectacular rocky cliffs and high headland surround the cala, while the 445m high La Victoria hill with its hermitage and 16th-century defence tower can be seen from the bay.
+This cove can be difficult to get to by land meaning that it doesn’t get too crowded, making it an ideal spot for snorkelling.
 Waters are not very deep here, so caution is advised when anchoring.
-This cala can be difficult to get to by land, so it's very quiet and an ideal spot for snorkelling.

 The East Coast